 5. Rope and Twine Designs

 Wrap some rope or twine around a rolling pin and roll it over the clay.
 The result is a rustic, tactile pattern that’s simply charming.
+You can use this technique to create unique textures for your handmade clay planters.

 6. Colorful Clay Tiles

 Experiment with colorful clay tiles by adding texture before painting them.
 It’s a vibrant way to showcase your texturing skills.
+You can also apply these techniques to your next project with our creative clay pot painting ideas.

 7. Fruit and Vegetable Prints

 Get playful with your clay by using fruit and vegetable prints.
 Citrus slices and corn on the cob can leave behind beautiful, nature-inspired textures.
+These techniques are featured in our guide to nature-inspired clay wall art ideas.

 8. Household Items